Social media use in the fashion industry: Benefits

 Customers benefit from the fashion industry's use of social media, as it provides a way to easily communicate with companies and other customers and view product lines.
 Customers also view fashion companies’ social media pages as a form of entertainment, and some use them for building their own social media presence as content creators and fashion influencers.

 Harms

 The fashion industry's use of social media has been criticized for promoting unhealthy body image among young women.
 Social media exposes customers to images of idealized body standards, which leads to mental health concerns such as depression and social appearance anxiety.
 Instagram has been criticized for promoting users to “share only the best moments”, which pressures users to “look perfect” and thus created harmful effects such as eating disorders and depression among teenagers.

 In response to the body image concerns, some brands have made efforts to promote body positivity through social media and marketing campaigns.
 The brand, Aerie, launched Aerie Real in 2014 to showcase diverse body sizes and stopped airbrushing models in their campaigns.

+Other Impacts

+Fast Fashion

+Fast fashion is a model of clothing production that focuses on quickly creating inexpensive, trend-driven pieces to keep up with constantly changing styles.
+The relationship between fashion and social media significantly accelerates this industry by increasing both the speed and volume of consumption.
+Platforms like TikTok allow trends to spread almost instantly by reaching widespread audiences and causing shifts in consumer demand.
+These platforms enable brands to design, produce, market, and sell clothing at an unprecedented pace, allowing companies like Shein to quickly respond to viral trends and continuously release new products.

+Consumerism

+In addition to fueling the fast fashion industry, fashion in social media also leads to an abundance of consumerism.
+Many social media platforms use "targeted advertising" in which users' personal data is tracked so that the product advertisements on their feed is personalized based on their likes and follows.
+Additionally, fear of missing out (FOMO) is another strategy used by fashion companies to incentives their audiences to buy their products.
+Social media constantly exposes users to trending styles and influencers, creating anxiety about missing out on what’s “in.”
+These two drivers of overconsumption lead to impulse purchases where consumers buy things that are unnecessary and beyond their essential needs just to keep up with trends.